-When a student has been marked absent for more than 10 school days A nominated member of school staff will liaise with the Children and Young People's Directorate Children Missing from Education Team.
+When a student has been marked absent for more than 5 school days, a nominated member of school staff will liaise with the Children and Young People's Directorate Children Missing from Education Team.
 All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude, and any special educational needs they may have.
 Children Missing Education (CME) are at significant risk of underachieving, being victims of abuse, and becoming NEET (not in education, employment, or training) later on in life.

-Minerva Learning Trust will take reasonable steps to locate the missing student examples of which are taken.
+The designated school staff will take reasonable steps to locate the missing student examples of which are taken.